Analysis | Who’s who in the Matt Gaetz scandal

 “The person said the footage showed Greenberg and Gaetz walking into the Tax Collector’s Lake Mary office on Primera Drive,” the Sentinel reported.
 “Greenberg was seen going through baskets where driver’s licenses, turned in by residents for disposal, were stored and later went into a backroom, the person said.”

-This is significant because one of the charges that Greenberg faces is that he took driver’s licenses meant to be destroyed and used them to create alternate identities.
-When he was arrested in June 2020, authorities reportedly found fake IDs he’d created.
+This is significant because one of the charges that Greenberg faces is that he took driver’s licenses meant to be destroyed and used them to create alternative identities.
+When he was arrested in June 2020, authorities reportedly found fake IDs he allegedly created.

 Unidentified Small Business Administration employee.
-A federal indictment alleges that Joel Greenberg bribed an employee of the Small Business Administration with $3,000 to facilitate the receipt of more than $400,000 in loans meant to aid small businesses during the coronavirus pandemic.
-The businesses that received the money were ones that had gone dormant several years prior — but which Greenberg allegedly resurrected less than a week after his initial June 2020 arrest.
+A federal indictment alleges that Joel Greenberg bribed an employee of the SBA with $3,000 to facilitate the receipt of more than $400,000 in loans meant to aid small businesses during the coronavirus pandemic.
+The businesses that received the money were ones that had gone dormant several years prior — but that Greenberg allegedly resurrected less than a week after his initial June 2020 arrest.
 The loan applications allegedly falsely claimed that his businesses had employed 12 people.

 Unidentified teenager.
 On Thursday, the Daily Beast reported that Matt Gaetz had sent Joel Greenberg $900 hours before Greenberg paid three young women $900 using the cash payment app Venmo.
 The payments from Greenberg were identified as being for “tuition” and “school.”
 The implication of the report is that, at a minimum, the young women were receiving payment through “sugar daddy” relationships in which Gaetz and Greenberg are alleged to have participated.
 One of the unidentified young women had turned 18 only months earlier and now works in the porn industry.